vapor/docs/4.0/docs/validation.md

 ### Validating Request

-Once `Validatable` conformance is implemented, the type gains a new static property `validate(_:)` that can be used to validate requests.
-Add the following line before `req.content.decode` in the route handler.
+Once you've conformed your type to `Validatable`, the static `validate(_:)` function can be used to validate requests.
+Add the following line before `req.content.decode(CreateUser.self)` in the route handler.

 ```swift
 try CreateUser.validate(req)